 Be upfront about your intentions

 Cutting back on the number of potential gift recipients on your list is fine, says Jodi R.R.
 Smith, president of Mannersmith Etiquette Consulting.
-The key to doing it right is all in the way you communicate your intentions.
+The key to doing it right is all in the way you communicate your plans.
 "Waiting until I'm at a holiday gathering and people are handing me gifts to tell my sister-in-law I've decided not to give her (one) this year is too late," Smith says.

 Also, remember that gift-giving doesn't always have to be quid pro quo.
-If you made it clear you're not buying someone a gift and you end up with a beautifully wrapped package anyway, thank the gift-giver and give yourself permission to skip the holiday angst.
+If you made it clear you're not buying someone a gift and you end up with a beautifully wrapped package anyway, thank the gift-giver and give yourself permission to skip the holiday trepidation.